Fast and Reliable Gradients for Deformables Across Frictional Contact Regimes: Method

 \paragraph*{Jacobi Preconditioner} From Equation~\eqref{eq:final_diff_contact}, frictionless contact contributes only to the diagonal of $\lhs$.
 In this setting, a Jacobi preconditioner based on the inverse diagonal, $(\lhs_{\mathrm{diag}})^{-1}$, provides a simple and inexpensive means of accelerating convergence via Jacobi scaling.

-\paragraph*{Woodbury Preconditioner} Empirically, we observe that if $\sys$ serves as an effective preconditioner for $\sys - \Delta\sys$ in the contact-free regime, then augmenting it with the contact block $\rhs$ also yields a robust preconditioner for $\sys - \Delta\sys + \rhs$.
-To apply this preconditioner efficiently, we leverage the Woodbury matrix identity:
+\paragraph*{Woodbury Preconditioner} To our knowledge this is the first time a Woodbury-form preconditioner has been deployed for the adjoint linear system of a differentiable contact simulator.
+Our principal preconditioner for the contact regime is constructed to jointly exploit the two structural blocks of the linearized adjoint matrix: the sparse elastic part $\sys - \Delta\sys$ and the low-rank contact correction $\rhs$.
+We split the inverse via the Woodbury identity, which lets us apply $\sys^{-1}$ (already factorized in the forward pass) on the elastic side and a small dense solve on the contact side, never forming or factorizing the augmented matrix $\sys - \Delta\sys + \rhs$ itself.
+This dual exploitation is what lets Woodbury outperform the simpler alternatives in Section~\ref{sec:backward_comparison}, even in regimes (contact-free, low-stiffness) where Jacobi's diagonal scaling alone would seem to be enough.
+Concretely, the identity reads:

-where $\jac \inv{\sys}\trans{\jac}$ is the Delassus operator already assembled and cached during the forward simulation.
-The inverse $\inv{\kernal}$ can be computed efficiently since $\kernal$ is block-diagonal with $1\times1$ or $3\times3$ blocks.
-Equation~\eqref{eq:woodbury_formula} reduces the inverse of a large sparse system to solves with $\sys^{-1}$ and a dense solve in the \emph{contact space}, whose dimension scales with the number of active contact constraints.
-We solve this inner system using CG.
+Two structural reuses are what make this preconditioner cheap enough to apply once per Krylov iteration; without them, Woodbury would itself become the bottleneck.
+First, the Delassus operator $\jac \inv{\sys}\trans{\jac}$ that appears inside the contact-space inverse is precisely the operator already assembled and cached during the forward NCP solve, so we sidestep an explicit Schur-complement construction whose cost alone would rival a full forward step.
+Second, $\kernal$ is block-diagonal with $1\times1$ (frictionless) or $3\times3$ (frictional) blocks, so $\inv{\kernal}$ is obtained pointwise in parallel rather than via any global factorization.
+Equation~\eqref{eq:woodbury_formula} therefore reduces the inverse of a large sparse system to solves with $\sys^{-1}$ and a small dense solve in the \emph{contact space}, whose dimension scales only with the number of active contact constraints.
+The inner matrix is SPD in the frictionless case and asymmetric under friction.
+We use a hybrid inner solver: a direct factorization (LLT for SPD, LU for asymmetric) at small active-contact counts ($n_c < 1000$), switching to an iterative method (CG for SPD, GMRES for asymmetric) above this threshold to avoid direct-factorization fill-in at scale.

 \paragraph*{Matrix-free Multiplication} Unlike $\Delta\sys$, the contact contribution $\rhs$ is dynamic.
-Explicitly assembling $\rhs$ leads to a ineligible overhead.
+Explicitly assembling $\rhs$ leads to non-negligible overhead.
 We propose using the matrix-free approach that transforms every SpMV in iterative solvers like CG as factorized multiplications:

 without explicitly assembling the matrix.
-Consequently, the full SpMV for $\sys$ turns to a hybrid way that includes $\sys - \Delta\sys$ with assembled matrix and $\rhs$ with matrix-free operations.
+Consequently, the full SpMV for $\lhs$ becomes a hybrid form that includes $\sys - \Delta\sys$ with assembled matrix and $\rhs$ with matrix-free operations.